Quantum tricriticality of chiral-coherent phase in quantum Rabi triangle

-Fig.\ref{energy}(a) shows the ground-state energy and the excited-state energies obtained analytically, which agree well with numerical results by exact diagonalization (ED) for finite frequency ratio $\Delta/\omega=75$.
-It indicates the iCP is a gapped phase and an energy-crossing exists in excited states.
+The excitation spectra $\varepsilon _{q}$ with the momentum $q=0,\pm2\pi/3$ decreases to zero as the coupling strength increases to a critical value (see Fig.$1$ in the supplementary material \cite{supp}).

-\textit{Quantum tricriticality.--} When energy gap is closed, the quantum phase transitions happen.
-It is worth to notice that the spectra $\varepsilon _{q}$ in Eq.(\ref{excited}) shows the first-excited state taking different momentum $q$ at different $\theta$.
-Thus, the gap closing of the first-excited state may induce transition of states with different momentum.
-The vanishing of $\varepsilon _{q}$ gives the critical scaled coupling strength
+Figure~\ref{energy}(a) shows the analytical ground-state energy and the first few excited-state energies for the iCP phase, which agree well with numerical results obtained from exact diagonalization (ED) of the original Hamiltonian~(\ref{RM}).
+It is observed that the iCP is a gapped phase with non-degenerate ground state and there exist energy-level crossings in excited states.
+It should be noted that the ground state has even parity.
+This can be understood from the fact that at $g_1=0$, there are no photons and all the atoms are in the lower level $|\downarrow \rangle$ in the ground state, which clearly has an even excitation number $0$.